virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 * `--dump`, which dumps the entire core in octal form.
 This lets you use disassemblerAGC.py as an viewer for bin files.
 * `--dtest`, which lets you disassemble a selectable range of memory.
-* `--dloop` is like `--dtest`, but with an input loop for manually inputting disassembly ranges repeatedly without having to rerun the program every time.
+* `--dloop` is like `--dtest`, but with an input loop for manually inputting disassembly ranges repeatedly without having to rerun the program every time, as well as having a couple of additional convenience features, such as using symbolic names for the subroutines to be disassembled, and the ability to disassemble *all* of the subroutines identified via pattern matching.
 * `--symbols=SYMBOLFILE` allows `--dtest` or `--dloop` to try and replace numeric operands with symbolic ones.
 Every time `disassemblerAGC.py --find=...` is run, it produces as a byproduct a SYMBOLFILE called disassemblerAGC.symbols which is suitable for use with `--symbols`.

 Note that with `--dloop`, the syntax used is